UI for Virtual Reality

 On the more established cursor-based end of the spectrum, there are ways to help make the system more intuitive.
 The first is cursor state change.
 When the user hovers over something, the cursor should change to something more specific that helps reveal what might happen next.
 This pattern exists on the web.
 When a user hovers over a link the cursor goes from an arrow icon to a hand icon.
 It works the same way in VR, except the icon might have to do with moving in space, collecting an object, or getting information about something.

 As stated previously here, all of the basics of design hold true.
-Designing for VR is mostly about following standards associated environmental graphic design and signage.
-The new layers of proximity breakpoints as well as useful hints allow the designer to provide an intuitive and dynamic experience.
+Designing for VR is mostly about following standards associated with environmental graphic design and signage.
+Proximity breakpoints, as well as useful hints, allow the designer to provide an intuitive and dynamic experience.
 The final element to pay close attention to for VR is comfort.

 Bad design can literally make people vomit.
 So, in this new reality, it’s important to consider a few things.
 First, is personal space and movement.
 Along the lines of proximity, make sure that content remains at a comfortable distance from users.
 I’d recommend that in general content that is to be in someone’s personal space should sit below eye level, slightly rotated upward for example, so it feels more like a console than a dialog that’s blocking content or in the face.